Enric1205/hello-world/README.md

 Hi all!

-May Name is Henryk and this is my first expirience with GitHub.
+My name is Henryk and this is my first expirience with GitHub.

 Wish me luck ;)